 You’ll also need to get department leads, technology partners and other employees who will use or help manage data onboard.
 Getting as much buy-in as possible is crucial, as the more people actively participate in your strategy, the more successful it will be.
 Giving people a sense of ownership over the process will help improve your results as well.

-Keep in mind, earning buy-in can take some time.
-You may need to revise your proposal several times to convince people building a data strategy is worthwhile and feasible.
+Keep in mind, that earning buy-in can take some time.
+You may need to revise your proposal several times to convince people that building a data strategy is worthwhile and feasible.

 Once you get the agreement you need, you can start to create your data management team.
 Choose senior-level managers and department heads who have an understanding of the value of data and the data-related challenges you may face, as well as the business’ technological and organizational capabilities, opportunities and limitations.
 The team should consist of people from across the organization with a wide range of viewpoints — not just people from the technical side of things.
 Assess your in-house talent to find the right fits and hire from the outside if you don’t have the necessary expertise or you want a dedicated team member who focuses exclusively on data governance.